 Senior Programme Manager, CS-MIP Programme

 Eric Barnett is chief executive officer of Kleinwort Hambros, the UK private bank formed from the old SG Hambros and Kleinwort Benson businesses.
 He originally became CEO of SG Hambros in September 2007 and since then has focused on the development of the onshore market in the UK, as well as the group’s international platforms in the Channel Islands and Gibraltar.
 In 2016 he lead the acquisition of Kleinwort Benson which brought together two of the oldest and most respected City firms.
-Eric is a member of Societe Generale Private Banking executive committee and chairman of its private bank in Monaco.
+Eric is a member of Societe Generale Private Banking executive committee.

 Group Head of Wealth Management, Member of the Management Board